UCLM-VISILAB/Segmented-Chula-ParasiteEgg-11-CODE/README.md

 This repository contains the code used to manipulate the original Chula-ParasiteEgg-11 in order to generate the segmentation masks of the images as well as the JSON files with the information.

 ## Previous steps
 It is mandatory to have the original dataset (available at https://ieee-dataport.org/competitions/parasitic-egg-detection-and-classification-microscopic-images) downloaded.
 Furthermore, to obtain the segmentation masks it is used the SAM, which can be done easily through the segment-anything library.
-To download it, execute the following commmand on the terminal:
+To download it, execute the following command on the terminal:
 ```bash
 pip install segment-anything
 ```